m4dhouse/Internet-Speedtest/README.md

-# Internet Speedtest
+# Internet Speedtest for Enigma2 device
-Internet Speedtest for enigma2 (py2/py3)
+Compatible with python2/3

 Plugin for test your internet speed